annotation/stam/extensions/stam-textvalidation/README.md

 ## Vocabulary

 This extension defines an annotation dataset with ID `https://w3id.org/stam/extensions/stam-textvalidation/`.
-In this set we define the following keys, the use of `checksum` over `text` is *RECOMMENDED* by this extension:
+In this set we define the following keys:

-* ``checksum``: The SHA-1 checksum of the text of the annotation.
+* ``checksum``: The SHA-1 checksum of the text of the annotation, in hexadecimal representation (lower case).
 We use SHA-1 because it is *fast* and *small enough* (40 bytes).
 It does not offer strong cryptographic security though.
+Use of this field is *RECOMMENDED* for texts longer than 40 bytes.
-* ``text``: The exact text of the current annotation
+* ``text``: The exact text of the current annotation.
+Use of this field is *RECOMMENDED* for texts shorter than 40 bytes.
 * ``delimiter``: The delimiter to use to concatenate text selections in case the current annotation has a complex selector.
 If this key is not supplied, concatenation *MUST* proceed without delimiter.

 The advantage of `text` over `checksum` is that it is directly interpretable and facilitates readability of a serialisation.
-For any other purposes, the overhead quickly becomes a nuisance and a `checksum` is appropriate, the latter is therefore *RECOMMENDED*.
+For large texts, the overhead quickly becomes a nuisance and a `checksum` is appropriate.

+Annotation data using any of the above keys *MUST* be directly associated with the annotation they are validating, i.e. there *MUST NOT* be an extra Annotation and AnnotationSelector involved.

 ## Functionality

-Parser implementations, whenever encountering a `text` or `checksum` key in an annotation's data, *MUST* verify if the text of the annotation matches the `text` property or the SHA-1 checksum in the `checksum` property.
+Parser implementations, whenever encountering a `text` and/or `checksum` key in an annotation's data, *MUST* verify if the text of the annotation matches the `text` property and if the SHA-1 checksum in the `checksum` property matches the checksum of the text of the annotations.
 If not, implementations *SHOULD* raise a hard validation failure.

+Implementations *MAY* dynamically chose use of either `text` or `checksum` based text-length, resulting in an optimal.